tc39/notes/meetings/2018-05/may-22.md

 DE: proposed for general purpose, but agreed to apply on case by case

-LBR: Either path: as "Needs consensus PR" or "Stage 3".
+LEO: Either path: as "Needs consensus PR" or "Stage 3".
 Asking for implementers to work on this, and therefore moving on to Stage 3.

 RJE: What do we need to do here to make that the case?